opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 The Anonymous role can not be deleted.

-## Customize roles and permissions
+## Customize roles and their permissions

 Administrators can customize the roles and the permissions of the different roles in **Administration** -> **Users and permissions** -> **Roles and permissions**.